Riverscapes/PBR/workshops/2021/Anabranch/Klikitat.md

 **embed map**

 ### How to Sign Up
-To sign up, please contact Adrianne Grimm (agrimm@ykfp.org) or Jeanette Burkhardt (jeanette@ykfp.org).
+To sign up, please contact Adrianne Grimm <a href="mailto:agrimm@ykfp.org">(agrimm@ykfp.org)</a> or Jeanette Burkhardt <a href="mailto:jeanette@ykfp.org">(jeanette@ykfp.org)</a>.

 ### What to Bring
-	Closed toe footwear, clothes you can get dirty in
+- Closed toe footwear, clothes you can get dirty in
-	Wading boots or waders
+- Wading boots or waders
-	Water, lunch
+- Water, lunch
-	PPE (sun protection, ear protection, work gloves, eye protection, hard hat) o	Some PPE will also be available on-site for work on day 2
+- PPE (sun protection, ear protection, work gloves, eye protection, hard hat)
+- Some PPE will also be available on-site for work on day 2

 ### COVID-19 Precautions